 No goals kicks!
 Goalie must roll/throw the ball back in and opposition must be at least 5m away.

 BACK PASSES: When an outfield player passes the ball back to the goalkeeper the goal keeper may NOT pick up the ball.
-The referee will award an indirect free kick to the opposing team at the spot the goalie picked up the ball in this instance.
+The referee will award an indirect free kick to the opposing team from the nearest point on the goal area semi-circle.

 KICK INS: The ball will be kicked in from the side lines.
 The ball must be stationary and on or behind the line.
 Opposition must be 2m from the ball before it has been kicked in.